microsoft/DirectXShaderCompiler/docs/DxcOnUnix.rst

 mind, they require the Windows-specific `TAEF Framework <https://docs.microsoft.com/en-us/windows-hardware/drivers/taef/>`_ to run.
 Besides, some tests also require DirectX to execute.
 Therefore we are not able to compile/run all these tests on non-Windows platforms.
-Note that it is only the testing infrastructure that has this limitation, and DXILCodeGen works as expected by running the DXC executable.
+Note that it is only the testing infrastructure that has this limitation, and DXIL CodeGen works as expected by running the DXC executable.

 Known Issues